Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 These batch files are automatically called by the following parameters:

 - For CFTSVG01:
     - The 5th
         parameter (%5) designates all the files to concatenate and corresponds to the NFNAME of the CFTSEND command
     - The 6th
         parameter (%6) gives the name of the out file for the concatenation utility and corresponds to WFNAME of the CFTSEND command
 - For CFTRST01:
     - The 5th
-        parameter (%5) gives the name of the in file for the de-concatenation utility and corresponds to WFNAME of the CFTRECV command
+        parameter (%5) gives the name of the in file for the de- concatenation utility and corresponds to WFNAME of the CFTRECV command
     - The 6th
         parameter (%6) designates all the out files to concatenate and corresponds to the NFNAME of the CFTRECV command